 Don’t use disinfecting wipes on upholstered surfaces: It won’t work and it will make the fabric wet, which creates a whole separate problem.
 If you’re concerned about exposure to germs on fabric seats, you can pack a washable and reusable seat and tray table cover.
-There are also smaller covers that cover just the airplane tray or the headrest.

 Bonus PSA About Seatback Pockets

 No pocket needs a protector like the airplane seatback pocket, home to one of the airplane’s highest concentrations of germs.
 If you’re one of those travelers who uses this pocket to stash your water bottle or extra snacks in the seatback pocket, just please don’t ever again.
 Until some genius (you perhaps?) invents a disposable liner for the seatback pocket, opt for a seatback-pocket replacement accessory like the Travelon World Travel Essentials Seat Pack Organizer or Genius Pack’s High Altitude Flight Bag, which both hang from the seatback tray latch.

 Editor’s note: This story was originally published in 2018.
 It has been updated to reflect the most current information.

 You Might Also Like:• 5 Ways You’re Sabotaging Your Sleep While Traveling

 • The Worst Seats on a Plane (and How to Avoid Them)

 • 5 Tips for Avoiding Traveler’s Stomach

 • 5 Embarrassing Travel Gadgets That Actually Work